bOti234/roguelike-game-with-pygame-library/README.md

 -Added some text on the screen, they still need their design to be edited though. (player weapons, player passives and levels, player max health, item names when selecting)

+### Update v1.2.0

+-Changed map range to infinite.
+Removed borders and movement restrictions.

+-Added proper background that has clean cut edges.
+This way it seems like the background is infinite, because they are repeated next to each other.

+-Made the background follow the player, so wherever they go there's a background behind them.
+I also don't have to load a thousand images every time.

 ## TODO list:

 -Creating a buffs (and debuffs) list/dict/class for the player where I manage all the stat buffs for weapons, bullets, kits, player.